bluehen-tech/ud-dssa-website/RESUME_FEATURE_SUMMARY.md

 ## Next Steps (Optional Enhancements)

 If you want to extend this feature in the future:
-- Add support for multiple resume versions
+- Allow multiple resume versions per opportunity
 - Allow LinkedIn profile or portfolio URLs
 - Parse resumes to extract skills
 - Admin dashboard to view applicant resumes (with consent)